Exclusive: Andrew Scott’s ‘Hamlet’ is transferring to the West End

 Read our five-star review of ‘Hamlet’ at the Almeida.

-Tickets will go on sale to the general public next week on Thursday, but this week you can sign up for an exclusive pre-sale with Time Out, which will take place next Tuesday.
+Tickets will go on sale to the general public next week on Thursday, but if you sign up for a Time Out site account you'll receive access to an exclusive pre-sale next Tuesday.

 Comments